tomfanara/AgenticDaprDemo/README.md

 The following diagram illustrates the scope of the demo and overall architecture.
 It is not a production worthy system as gateways, authorization, encryption and core business domains are omitted for purpose of clarity.
 ![Alt text](agenticarchdemo2.png "agentic architecture image for demo") The following is the demo software design.
 The client app is a Angular Nubular chat famework application with a web sockets hub connection.
 It will also have 4 additional .NET Core APIs and microservices.
 There's two branches to run the app from.
-1. features/workflow and ABC-Wholesale-Assist
+1. features/workflow and ABC-Wholesale-Assist.
+ABC Wholesale is a ficticious company with virtual assistants and human managers.

 - ClientApp - Angular application.
 Main chat initiation and dialogue, starts workflows and keeps chat conversation.
 - Workflow.API (Management.API for ABC Wholesale): Orchestrator pattern that maintains conversation state, app crash resilience and external calls.